 Future Upcoming Projects

--Main Lateral Piping Project Phase 7 (there are 10 phases total and we are currently complete through Phase 6) : This is an ~1.3 mile canal to large pipeline conversion project running north and adjacent to Hwy 97 up to Sunbeam Lane.
-The project is federally approved, but funding is still being sought and applications thereof are pending.
-Design engineering is in the early phases of development.
-Tentative construction dates are presently targeted for November 2023 - April 2024, but are subject to change based on funding availability.
+-Main Canal Piping Project Phase# 7 (MC-7) (The Main Canal Piping Project consists of 10 phases total.
+The District is currently complete through Phase# 6) : The MC-7 is an ~1.3 mile canal-to-large (48"-42" diameter) pipeline conversion project that begins approximately 3 miles north of the City of Bend, runs adjacent to Hwy 97, and ends near Sunbeam Lane in Deschutes County.
+The project is federally approved, permitted, and full funding is nearly secured.
+Initial surveys are complete and design engineering is in the mid-development phases.
+Tentative construction dates are targeted for November 2023 - April 2024, but are subject to change based on funding availability and a successful construction bid.

 Recently Completed Projects